 Four French-Bistro Classics to Make for Valentine's Day Dinner

-There's no need to sweat the last-minute Valentine's Day reservation.
-A restaurant is not the place to be on February 14 when every seat is taken, staff are rushed, and couples are arguing rather than enjoying a special dinner.
+There's no need to sweat the last-minute Valentine's Day reservation with our deliciously romantic Valentine's Day dinner ideas.
+A restaurant is not the place to be on February 14 when every seat is taken, the staff is rushed, and couples are arguing rather than enjoying a special dinner.
 Instead of fighting the crowds, cook your sweetheart one of these four extra-delicious takes on French-bistro classics.
 All are perfect for a date night in.
 Linger over a vegetarian golden gratin or a pot of briny mussels paired with oven fries.
 Slice into a succulent game hen or steak au poivre.
 No matter which you choose, you're guaranteed a cozy, romantic Valentine's Day.

 Honeynut Squash, Leek, and Brie Gratin